pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ---

 In [part 4](/posts/minimal-nextjs-blog-part4-show-category-list) I render a list of posts within a category.
-Like this part, it's amazing (Again, Self Certified).
+Like this part, it's amazing (Self Certified).

 ## Source